-Whittlesea station is today (2020) Managed by Greater Anglia.
-The station has two open platforms .
+Whittlesea station in 2021.
+The station has two platforms set about over 100ft apart.
+New wooden shelters and plant boxes have been added this year.
 Not all trains stop at this station.

-The railway goes around Whittlesea with the station on the edge and a fair walk from the centre of the town.
+The railway goes around Whittlesea with the station on the edge of the town and a fair walk from the centre of the town.

 The Peterborough to March Railway line

 runs from Peterborough railway station and then across the River Nene and under the ECML, past the site of Peterborough East station

 .
 Peterborough East was the main Great Eastern Railway Peterborough station for this line.
 This station was closed and all services transferred to the Great Northern Peterborough North station, now called just plain Peterborough.

 The line heads out of Peterborough to Kings Dyke were there are brick works.
 There is a signal box at Kings Dyke

 on the main Peterborough Whittlesea road.
 The first and only station is at Whittlesea which is still open.
 There is a signal box called Whittlesea

 is still open and there is a Network Rail Infrastructure Yard on the site of the old Marshalling Yard at Whitemoor.

 Ukrailways1970tilltoday.me.uk it is on railways but it is not just on trains but all things railways, with photos, which I have taken from the 1970s till now.
 I take photos of all things railways, steam diesel and electric trains, signal boxes, wagons any thing that is on the National Rail network, which was BR when I started taken photos.